Ruth-Mottram/polar-climate-science/_pages/home.md

 </div>

 We are currently building up our team at DMI in the heart of Copenhagen.
-We are not currently recruiting, but we welcome visiting scientists ans have an active programme of seminars focused on Earth system processes, particularly those relevant in the Polar regions.
-Get in touch if you'd liek to join the list or give a seminar.
+We are not currently recruiting, but we welcome visiting scientists.
+We also have an active programme of seminars focused on Earth system processes, particularly those relevant in the Polar regions.
+Get in touch if you'd like to join the list or give a seminar to our group.